Dave Hill (screenwriter)

 Dave Hill (born May 15, 1984) is an American television writer.
 He is known for writing four episodes of the HBO series Game of Thrones: in season 5, "Sons of the Harpy"; in season 6, "Home"; in season 7, "Eastwatch"; and in season 8, "Winterfell".

 Hill began working as an assistant to Game of Thrones executive producers/writers David Benioff and D.B.
 Weiss in season 2.
 In 2014, Hill became a staff writer for the fifth season and was assigned to write an episode.
 He was credited as story editor on Season 6 and executive story editor on Season 7, and wrote an episode for each.
 In "Winterfell", he appeared in a cameo as an Ironborn soldier killed by Theon Greyjoy.

-He is also well known for his performance in the critically acclaimed in Mexico, Anyone Home.